 You don't need to get a Russian visa and buy a ticket to Moscow to learn Russian.
-Master RussianTM gives you the help you need to master Russian grammar, learn new vocabulary, practice in speaking and reading Russian, and learn fascinating facts about Russian culture and people.
+Master RussianTM gives you the help you need to master Russian grammar, learn new vocabulary, practice in speaking and reading Russian, and learn facts about Russian culture and people.

 Here you will find free grammar lessons, useful vocabulary words and phrases, helpful tips on learning the Russian language, and hand-picked links to the best Web sites about the Russian language.